-Figures and graphs can be inserted into your report as image files (JPG/GIF/PNG).
+Figures and graphs can be inserted into your report or proposal as image files (JPG/GIF/PNG).

 You can create your figure or graph with many applications (e.g. Word/Excel/PowerPoint).
 Copy the image and paste it into an image editing program (e.g. MS Paint or Paintbrush for Mac) and save it as an image file (JPG/GIF/PNG).
 Now you can upload that file to your media library.